 6. Avoid Lip Compression

-In a very stressful situation, you might automatically resort to lip compression, which refers to pressing your lips together to the point where they almost appear to disappear.
-Do your best to avoid this since the interviewer might think that you’re perhaps very much stressed and simply want out of the situation.
+In a very stressful situation, you might automatically resort to lip compression, which refers to pressing your lips together to the point where they appear to almost disappear.
+Do your best to avoid this since the interviewer might think that you’re perhaps very stressed and simply want out of the situation.

 7. Keep Hands Off Face

-8. Use Hand Gestures
+8. Use Hand Gestures, But Use Them Sparingly

 9. Nod Intelligently